adeline-cs/GTR/README.md

 ## Introduction
 This is the official implementation of the AAAI 22 accepted paper : Visual Semantics Allow for Textual Reasoning Better in Scene Text Recognition. [paper](https://arxiv.org/abs/2112.12916)

-[comment]: <> "This code is based on the [aster.pytorch]&#40;https://github.com/ayumiymk/aster.pytorch&#41;, we sincerely thank ayumiymk for his awesome repo and help."

 ## Abstract
 Existing Scene Text Recognition (STR) methods typically use a language model to optimize the joint probability of the 1D character sequence predicted by a visual recognition (VR) model, which ignore the 2D spatial context of visual semantics within and between character instances, making them not generalize well to arbitrary shape scene text.
 To address this issue, we make the first attempt to perform textual reasoning based on visual semantics in this paper.
 Technically, given the character segmentation maps predicted by a VR model, we construct a subgraph for each instance, where nodes represent the pixels in it and edges are added between nodes based on their spatial similarity.
 Then, these subgraphs are sequentially connected by their root nodes and merged into a complete graph.
 Based on this graph, we devise a graph convolutional network for textual reasoning (GTR) by supervising it with a cross-entropy loss.
 GTR can be easily plugged in representative STR models to improve their performance owing to better textual reasoning.
 Specifically, we construct our model, namely S-GTR, by paralleling GTR to the language model in a segmentation-based STR baseline,